Save on Prescription Drugs | Alight Retiree Health Solutions

 Generic vs. brand name

-If there’s a generic version of a brand-name drug, Medicare gives a price incentive to choose the generic since they offer the same quality and efficacy as brand-name drugs.
-They’re so popular that many plans, pharmacies and doctors automatically choose the generic version unless there’s a compelling reason to justify the brand name.
+If there’s a generic version of a brand-name drug, Medicare gives a price incentive to choose the generic since they usually offer the same quality and efficacy as brand-name drugs.
+They’re so popular that many plans, pharmacies, and doctors automatically choose the generic version unless there’s a compelling reason to justify the brand name.
 Still, it’s a good idea to check with your pharmacy to be sure you are receiving the generic if it’s available.

 Get familiar with your formulary